THE E.M.I. OUTAKES

 12 to 17: Associated Rediffusion TV "Around the Beatles'', May 6, 1964 (G-mono)

 This was quite an interesting release when it appeared.
 Side A features an EX-stereo appearance of What's the New Mary Jane, plus interviews and some rarities.
-The song is also available, in slightly better quality, on LIVE AT SHEA-STADIUM by Benbecula Records, a record that was anyway very difficult to find in the US.
+The songhad previously appeared, in slightly better quality, on the Dutch LIVE AT SHEA-STADIUM by Offshore Records, a record that was anyway very difficult to find in the US.
 Side B contains a slightly better quality version of the "Around the Beatles'' TV show (taken from tape and not from previous bootlegs); unfortunately, it lacks the only officially unreleased song, Shout!

 1. Late 1974 (photo below the title).
 The insert of the first pressing was prepared on September 21, 1974, as shown on the bottom left.
 This has the initials "LJF", possibly a reference to one of the bootleggers.
 This group of L.A. bootleggers loved to add some hidden personal references in their releases.
 The acronym"MR" in the matrix suggests the label "Mushroom Records", that formally appeared in 1976 from the same bootleggers.
 The insert featured a photograph of the Beatles in a frame, the correct track listing and the Phonygraph logo.
 It was printed in black or reddish-brown on yellow paper.
 The disc had blank yellow labels with side indications were used.
 Some copies had some tiny bubbles on the vinyl or tiny pits, mainly on side B. No more releases have been found from these original stampers.